TimothySimon123/pdf2jpg/README.md

 # pdf2jpg
-A yad GUI using pdftoppm to convert pdf to jpg
+A simple yad GUI to convert PDF to JPG

 A small GUI program using yad.
 - Converts pdf to jpg using pdftoppm